C. Hain, MD •Content last updated:

-Supplemental material on the site DVD: Movie of nystagmus elicited by pressure
+Supplemental material: Movie of nystagmus elicited by pressure

 Tullio's often is accompanied by hearing loss, tinnitus, and pressure sensitivity.
 The latter symptom is rare, but arises from similar mechanisms and disease processes as does sound sensitivity.
 Sensitivity to Valsalva is another type of pressure sensitivity.

-Supplemental material on the site DVD: Movie of nystagmus elicited by Valsalva
+Supplemental material: Movie of nystagmus elicited by Valsalva

 There are probably several mechanisms for Tullio's phenomenon as several types of disease processes have been associated with Tullio's.